411h45h1/covid-19-tracker/README.md

 ## Windows Application

 You can download the pre-built version

 To create a light dev version

 ```
 ( If you don't have foreman installed: npm install -g foreman )
 git clone https://github.com/AhmedAlihashi/covid-19-tracker.git
+cd electron
 npm install or yarn install
 npm run start or yarn start
 ```

 Alternativly you can build your own version locally

 ```
 git clone https://github.com/AhmedAlihashi/covid-19-tracker.git